 It was a win for the Italians, healthy food, but most of all - it was a glorious day for pizza.

 But some say that every day is great for hot, greasy and delicious pizza.
-We won’t argue with that.
+We can't argue with that.